Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But you’ll want to make sure the wipes you buy can actually kill viruses and germs and that you’re using them the right way.
-Infectious disease specialist Carla McWilliams, MD explains what you should know about disinfecting wipes, including how to use them safely and effectively.
+Infectious disease specialist Carla McWilliams, MD, answers these questions and explains what you should know about disinfecting wipes, including how to use them safely and effectively.

 What are disinfecting wipes?

 These disposable cleaning wipes have a germ-killing solution on them.
 “They’re designed to kill viruses and bacteria on hard surfaces like doorknobs, counters, TV remotes and even phones,” says Dr. McWilliams.
-They don’t work on soft surfaces like clothing or upholstery.
+They don’t work on soft surfaces like clothing or upholstery, but disinfecting sprays use similar germ-killing solutions, some of which can be used on soft surfaces like couches, mattresses or pet beds.

-“The label will tell you what germs the wipes can kill, so look for the COVID-19 virus on the label,” says Dr. McWilliams.
+“The label will tell you what germs the disinfecting wipes can kill, so look for the COVID-19 virus on the label,” advises Dr. McWilliams.
 “There are hundreds of EPA-registered disinfectants that can kill the COVID-19 virus.
 Don’t worry about one particular ingredient or brand.
 Just read the label.”

 Disinfecting wipes vs. antibacterial or sanitizing wipes